googleads/googleads-mobile-android-mediation/ThirdPartyAdapters/unity/README.txt

 - Unity Ads SDK v2.0.2.

 Instructions:
-- Add the adapter jar into your Android project.
+- Add the compile dependency with the latest version of the Unity Ads adapter in the build.gradle file: dependencies {
+    compile 'com.google.ads.mediation:unity:2.0.5.0'
+  }
 - Import the Unity Ads library project into your Android project (Detailed instructions on how to import Unity Ads library are available at: http://unityads.unity3d.com/help/monetization/integration-guide-android).